-The world of 3D is rapidly expanding, and career opportunities exist in a wide range of fields – including architecture, games, product and industrial design, civil engineering, and film and television animation.
-This contest allows students to step into a real world 3D production environment where creative output must be accomplished within specific timeframes, resources and design constraints.
+The world of 3D is rapidly expanding, and career opportunities exist in a wide range of fields, including architecture, games, product and industrial design, civil engineering, and film and television animation.
+This contest allows students to step into a real-world 3D production environment where creative output must be accomplished within specific timeframes, resources and design constraints.
 This is a two-person team event and includes a preliminary written exam.
 Contestants must produce high quality images and an animated short subject using 3D computerized images.
 Students are evaluated on their technical knowledge, production skills and creative abilities – including visual development and storyboarding.
-They will also have the opportunity to interface with and get feedback from high-profile judges with successful careers in 3D visualization and animation.
+Competitors can also interface with and get feedback from high-profile judges with successful careers in 3D visualization and animation.

-Tests technical skills and creative aptitude just as though contestants worked for an ad agency.
-In addition to a written test, competitors will re-create a given advertisement on the computer.
-Competitors are judged on their accuracy, proficiency with industry standard software and ability to meet the given deadline.
+This contest tests technical skills and creative aptitude as though contestants worked for an ad agency.
+In addition to a written test, competitors will recreate a provided advertisement on the computer.
+Competitors are judged on their accuracy, proficiency with industry software and ability to meet a deadline.
 Contestants also compete in a creative portion of the competition.
-The creative portion involves the application of creative thinking and development of a design problem.
-Layout, drawing and illustration skills are used, as well as their ability to create vibrant, effective designs using the computer.
+The creative portion involves the application of creative thinking and a design challenge.
+Layout, drawing and illustration skills are used, as well as the ability to create vibrant, effective designs using the computer.

-Notebook contest documenting SkillsUSA chapters’ community service, patriotism and citizenship, and promotion of career and technical education projects that demonstrate a belief in the American way of life and the purposes of SkillsUSA.
+This is a notebook contest documenting SkillsUSA chapters’ community service; patriotism and citizenship; and promotion of career and technical education projects that demonstrate a belief in the American way of life and the purposes of SkillsUSA.

-Contestants will use their drafting skills to solve an Architectural problem.
-The problem includes a written test, a hand sketch, and drawings EITHER computer-generated or board drafted.
-If board drafting, please bring all necessary equipment.
-The contest tests the contestants’ problem solving abilities, not simply their CAD skills.
+Contestants will use their drafting skills to solve an architectural problem.
+The problem includes a written test, a hand sketch, and drawings that are either computer-generated or board drafted.
+If board drafting, contestants must bring all of the necessary equipment.
+The contest tests the contestants’ problem-solving abilities, not simply CAD skills.

-Students will produce (plan, write, voice, record, edit, render, etc.) a 5-minute radio production such as a PSA, NPR style soundscape, sound rich/NPR style news story, sound & interview only news story, etc. A 30-Second Ad Spot will be produced and inserted into the production.
-The complete production requires students to demonstrate their ability to plan a project that meets a specific prompt & run time; gather, edit and mix a variety of audio sources; and finally, render the completed project to a specified audio file.
+Students will produce (plan, write, voice, record, edit and render) a five-minute radio production such as a PSA, sound rich/NPR style news story or a sound and interview news story.
+A 30-second ad spot will be produced and inserted into the production.
+The complete production requires students to demonstrate their ability to plan a project that meets a specific prompt and run time; and to gather, edit and mix a variety of audio sources.
+Competitors must render their completed project to a specified audio file format.

-Contestant will demonstrate the ability to perform jobs and skills based on the task list outlined by the National Institute for Automotive Excellence (ASE) and the National Automotive Technicians Education Foundation (NATEF).
-The competition includes a series of workstations to assess skills in the following areas: surface preparation, spray gun operation, paint mixing, matching and applying, solving paint applications problems, determining finish defects, causes and cures and utilizing safety precautions.
-The competitor will also complete an interview, a written estimate and an ASE written exam.
-The overall appearance of the finished products, speed and proper safety practices will be judged.
+Contestant must demonstrate the ability to perform skills based on the task list outlined by the National Institute for Automotive Excellence (ASE) and the National Automotive Technicians Education Foundation (NATEF).
+The competition includes a series of workstations to assess skills in surface preparation, spray gun operation, paint mixing, matching and applying, solving paint applications problems, determining finish defects, causes and cures, and utilizing safety precautions.
+Competitors also complete an interview, a written estimate and an ASE written exam.
+The overall appearance of the finished products, speed and proper safety practices is judged.

 Contestants will demonstrate their ability to perform jobs and skills based on the task list outlined by the National Institute for Automotive Service Excellence (ASE) and the National Automotive Technicians Education Foundation (NATEF).
 Workstations consist of on-vehicle, simulations, bench and component testing and a written test.
-Contestants will be judged on technical competency, accuracy, quality, safety and ability to follow directions.
-There are thirteen skill stations including the written test.
+Contestants are judged on technical competency, accuracy, quality, safety and ability to follow directions.
+There are 13 skill stations including the written test.

 Contestants perform 12 tasks that represent the types of maintenance they will handle in the aircraft industry.
 The contest scope is consistent with the airframe and power plant mechanics certification guide published by the Federal Aviation Administration.
 Aviation maintenance is the only maintenance profession certified by the federal government.